mipselqq/eww-monitoring/readme.md

 - **EWW Widgets**: Frontend widgets defined in `eww.yuck` with styling in `eww.scss`

 ## Installation
-Just put it into your config directory and it'll be fine on x86, otherwise rebuild the polling server with ```cargo build```
+Just put it into your config directory and it'll be fine on x86, otherwise rebuild the polling server with ```cargo build --release```

 ## Known Issues